gnames/gnparser/README.md

 About any language has an ability to use pipes of the underlying operating system.
-From the inside of your program you can make the CLI executable `gnparser` to listen on a STDIN pipe and produce output into STDOUT pipe.
+From the inside of your program you can make the CLI executable `GNparser` to listen on a STDIN pipe and produce output into STDOUT pipe.
 Here is an example in Ruby:

 ```ruby